Ways to Give

 The Office of Institutional Advancement staff is available to assist you and your professional advisor in planning just the right gift.
 Contact us at 859-344-3344, 800-825-4557, or by e-mail at firstname.lastname@example.org.

 Endowed funds and gifts are invested rather than used as cash for immediate needs.
-An endowment is a permanent investment in the future of Thomas More College and an important source of revenue.
+An endowment is a permanent investment in the future of Thomas More University and an important source of revenue.
 Endowed funds create a foundation for fiscal growth and stability, while generating a reliable portion of income for scholarships, professorships and programs.